 Fiber cement lap siding has all of the good looks of traditional wood sidings, as well as a wide range of different widths and colors.
 Available in 28 different solid colors and stains, as well as in both cedar and smooth boards, you can get the look you want for you home, but with the durability of fiber cement.
-Unlike traditional wood lap, fiber cement is insect, moisture, wind, and rain resistant and doesn’t peel or fade over time, requiring less maintenance to keep your home looking its best.
+Unlike traditional wood lap, fiber cement is insect, moisture, wind, and rain resistant, requiring less maintenance to keep your home looking its best.

 Side Your Home